 Provide rating details and coaching tips

 The rating details box in Coach allows the rater to justify their rating.
-I know if my manager rates me Below expectations, I'm certainly going to want to know why.
-So here's your opportunity.
+I know if my manager rates me Below expectations, I am certainly going to want to know why.
+So here is your opportunity.
 Let the other person know why they were rated that way.

 Even more important is the coaching feedback box.
 Today's workforce (read: Millennials) want more consistent feedback all throughout the year, unlike Baby Boomers who are satisfied with a once-a-year an annual review.
 Let employees know exactly what skills they can work on to improve.
-Millennials also value mentor relationships so the more you engage with them, the happier and more motivated they'll be.
-Record coaching feedback in Coach and also use this field to document some tasks you'd like for the employee to accomplish before the next rating period.
+Millennials also value mentor relationships so the more you engage with them, the happier and more motivated they will be.
+Record coaching feedback in Coach and also use this field to document some tasks you would like for the employee to accomplish before the next rating period.

 A properly rated goal with details and coaching feedback